Mary Borden

 Mary Borden (May 15, 1886 – December 2, 1968) (married names: Mary Turner; Mary Spears, Lady Spears; pseud.
 Bridget Maclagan) was an American-British novelist and poet whose work drew on her experiences as a war nurse.
-She was the second of the three children of William Borden (d.
-1904), who had made a fortune in Colorado silver mining in the late 1870s.

 Family background and early life

 Mary Borden, known as May to her friends and family, was born into a wealthy Chicago family.
+She was the second of four children of Mary DeGarmo Whiting Borden and William Borden, who had made a fortune in Colorado silver mining in the late 1870s.
 Her brother, William Whiting Borden, became well known in conservative Christian circles for his evangelistic zeal and early death while preparing to become a missionary.
 Mary attended Vassar College, graduating with an AB in 1907.
 On a tour of the Far East, she met and married Scottish missionary George Douglas Turner, with whom she had three daughters; Joyce (born 1909), Comfort (born 1910), and Mary (born 1914).

 In 1913, she and Turner moved to England, where Borden joined the Suffragette movement.
 She was arrested during a demonstration in Parliament Square for throwing a stone through the window of His Majesty's Treasury.
 She spent five days in police cells until her husband bailed her.